Jazz drumming: 1950s and 1960s

 During this time, the drummer took on an even more influential role in the jazz group at large, and started to free the drums into a more expressive instrument, allowing them to attain more equality and interactivity with the other parts of the ensemble.
 In bebop, comping and keeping time were two completely different requirements of the drummer, but afterward, the two became one entity.
 This newfound fluidity greatly extended the improvisatory capabilities that the drummer had.
 The feel in jazz drumming of this period was called "broken time", which gets its name from the idea of changing patterns and the quick, erratic, unconventional movements and rhythms.

 Rhythm sections, in particular those of John Coltrane and Miles Davis, the former including Elvin Jones; the latter, Tony Williams, Philly Joe Jones, and Jimmy Cobb, were also exploring new metric and rhythmic possibilities.
 The concept of manipulating time, making the music appear to slow down or race ahead, was something that drummers had never attempted previously, but one that was evolving quickly in this era.
 Layering rhythms on top of each other (a polyrhythm) to create a different texture in the music, as well as using odd combinations of notes to change feeling, would never have been possible with the stiffness of drumming in the previous generation.
 Compositions from this new period required this greater element of participation and creativity on the part of the drummer.

 Elvin Jones, a member of John Coltrane's quartet, developed a novel style based on a feeling of three partly due to the fact that Coltrane's pieces of the time were based on triple subdivision.

 Free jazz

 Throughout the history of jazz drumming, the beat and playing of the drummer have become progressively more fluid and "free", and in avant-garde and free jazz, this movement was largely fulfilled.
 A drummer named Sunny Murray is the primary architect of this new approach to drumming.
 Instead of playing a "beat", Murray sculpts his improvisation around the idea of a pulse, and plays with the "natural sounds that are in the instrument, and the pulsations that are in that sound”.
 Murray also notes that his creation of this style was due to the need for a newer kind of drumming to use in the compositions of pianist Cecil Taylor.

+Brushes

+Drum brushes are sets of bristles, often made of metal or nylon, connected to a handle, forming a rounded fan shape.
+They are used predominantly by jazz drummers, but are used in other genres such as samba, to create a softer, sweeping sound on the drums and cymbals.
+Many jazz drummers effectively utilise brushes on the drums, some of these include Joe Morello and Art Blakey.